“My memoir is 270,000 words long.”

 For most publishers, a book is “novel-length” when it’s between 50,000 and 110,000 words.

-At a writers conference I recently attended, Jane Friedman said 80,000 words is good for most fiction, below 60,000 isn’t novel territory, and about 120,000 is likely too much.
+At a writers conference I recently attended, publishing veteran Jane Friedman said 80,000 words is good for most fiction, below 60,000 isn’t novel length territory, and above 120,000 is likely too much.

 Writer’s Digest recommends 80,000 to 89,999 words as a “100% safe range for literary, mainstream, women’s, romance, mystery, suspense, thriller and horror.”
 That’s approximately 300 pages of double-spaced type.